racoles/RSA_Metrology/README.md

 | 7            | green         | S21                                 |
 | 8            | red           | S22                                 |

-⋅⋅⋅More information on the LSST RSA sensor location designators can be found in the LSST document LCA-13381.
+More information on the LSST RSA sensor location designators can be found in the LSST document LCA-13381.

 ## Troubleshooting